Keywords; chiropractic schools, chiropractic colleges worldwide.

-Chiropractic schools can now be found in all the continents (except Antartica!).
+Colleges can now be found in all the continents except Antartica, of course.

 Usually this would include a full research dissertation to prepare the young graduate for the modern world where the doctor of chiropractic has to be fully conversant with modern research concepts.